elunna/nerfhack-changelog/README.md

   * if you are a healer or you hit the luck bonus, double the entire above sum
   * the **luck bonus** goes up with your luck.
 At 0 luck, there is a 4.2% chance, at 11 there is a 20.4% chance.
   * Add all of the following for the time out reduction roll (or "tRoll").
-  * For each afflication, we roll d(tRoll) for the amount reduced.
+  * For each affliction, we roll d(tRoll) for the amount reduced.
 * Regardless of any of the above, there is always a 1 in 20 chance of completely curing a condition.
 * Applying a unihorn can also exercise your unihorn skill.

 Historical Note: The success rate change from SLASH'EM was experimented with, but ultimately discarded in favor of the timeout nerf.

 ### Gems/Stones/Rocks
-* Reduced weight of flint stones to 2 aum (xnh/Spork)
+* Reduced weight of flint stones to 2 aum (xNetHack/Sporkhack)
 * Reduced base cost of flint stones to 1.
 * Reduced weight of rocks to 4 aum
-* Rocks can be broken (a)pplied to produce flint stones (xnh).
+* Rocks can be broken (via apply) to produce flint stones (xNetHack).
 When the player breaks rocks, they enter into an occupation which continues until the rocks are used up.
 * Flint stones can be struck (applied) against objects made of iron, producing sparks (fire).
 This can scare certain monsters away who fear fire.
-(Spork/THEM)
+(Sporkhack/THEM)
 * Boulders deal 1+5d4 damage instead of 1d20.
 * Cursed gems count as attacks when thrown at unicorns.
 * Significantly lowered the odds of luckstones generating randomly; increased the odds of other gray stones